Issue triaging

 To do the initial triage and remove the needs-triage

-It’s okay if not all of these are always considered; treat it as a guideline, not a hard checklist.
-It is also not exhaustive.
+label, the following conditions should be fulfilled/considered.
+It’s okay if not all of these are always considered.
+Treat this non-exhaustive list as a guideline, not a hard checklist:

 - The issue should make sense, that is, it should present a problem.

-- Add appropriate labels (Labels)
+- Add appropriate labels (Labels).

-- Specifically,
+- Specifically, team labels (

 T-*

-- Specifically,
+- Specifically, team labels (

 - If the issue contains no reproduction but needs one (when in doubt, it needs one), ask for one and add the